mmart577/SocialNetwork/README.md

 # SocialNetwork
-A simple social network using software design pattern
+A simple social network using a software design pattern.